 It’s fairly easy to get to Cusco.
 Most flights go through Lima, so I highly suggest spending a few days exploring Peru’s current capital city before or after your time in Cusco.
 A flight from Lima to Cusco takes about one hour.
 Alternatively, you could take Peru Hop from Lima to Cusco.

 Once you arrive in Cusco, use Uber to take you to your accommodation.
 It’s safe, inexpensive and easy!

 There are a number of options for accommodation in Cusco.
 Depending on your budget, you can stay in a backpacker hostel or a 5-star hotel.

 I am a budget traveler, so I stayed at Millhouse Hostel.
 It was very centrally located to Plaza de Armas.
-The courtyard was beautiful and there is a bar with food, including free breakfast, on site.
+The courtyard was beautiful and there is an onsite bar with food, including free breakfast.
 If your room is near the bar it can get noisy on the weekends.
 So if you’re prepping for your trek to Machu Picchu, it might be best to ask for a bed away from the bar.
 Additionally, the rooms at night were pretty chilly, so be prepared for that.

 I had friends who stayed at Kokopelli Hostel and highly recommended it.

 I felt very safe in Cusco, often walking back to the hostel or out to dinner after dark.
 Cusco is primed for tourists so safety is important to them.
 I didn’t experience any street harassment from men while here compared to other cities I visited.
 However, you will get approached by women selling massages in Plaza de Armas.
 I heard rumors that getting massages from them is unsafe, so I didn’t accept their offer – even though it was incredibly cheap!!

 Altitude Concerns in Cusco